-4. Restart services using either of these methods:
+- 4. Restart services by using either of these methods: - a.

-- a.
 Click Administration > Dashboard > Controller.
 Scroll to the bottom of the page and click Restart services. - b.
 Using an SSH tool, enter service deepfiler restart - 5.
 Add Documentum as a primary volume. - a.
 Click Administration > Data sources > Volumes > Add primary volumes.
 The Add volume dialog box appears. - b.
 In the Server type list, select Documentum. - c.
 In the Doc base text box, enter the doc base name.
 Note: Obtain this information from the customer. - d.
 In the Connect as text box, enter the connection name.
 Note: Obtain this information from the customer. - e.
-In the Password text box, enter password for the Documentum server.
+In the Password text box, enter the password for the Documentum server.
 Note: Obtain this information from the customer. - f.
 In the Volume text box, enter the name of the Documentum volume.
 Note: Obtain this information from the customer. - g.
+Optional: Check the Harvest all document versions box if you want to harvest all document versions. - h.
 In the Initial directory text box, enter the name of the initial directory.
-Note: Obtain this information from the customer. - h.
+Note: Obtain this information from the customer. - i.
+The Index options are preselected. - j.
 Click OK.